Periodic table

-Overview

-The periodic table is a 2-dimensional structured table.
-The elements are placed in table cells, in reading order of ascending atomic number.
-The table is divided into four blocks, reflecting the filling of electrons into types of subshell.
-The table columns are called groups, and the rows are called periods.
-New periods begin when a new electron shell starts to fill: elements in the same group have the same number of electrons that can be used for chemistry (except for helium in the noble gas group), so that similar physical and chemical properties recur at regular intervals.

-Atomic structure

-The smallest constituents of all normal matter are known as atoms.
-Atoms are extremely small, being about one ten-billionth of a meter across; thus their internal structure is governed by quantum mechanics.
-Atoms consist of a small positively charged nucleus, made of positively charged protons and uncharged neutrons, surrounded by a cloud of negatively charged electrons; the charges cancel out, so atoms are neutral.
-Electrons participate in chemical reactions, but the nucleus does not.
-When atoms participate in chemical reactions, they either gain or lose electrons to form positively- or negatively-charged ions; or share electrons with each other.

-Atoms can be subdivided into different types based on the number of protons (and thus also electrons) they have.
-This is called the atomic number, often symbolised Z (for "Zahl" — German for "number").
+Structure

+Each chemical element has a unique atomic number (Z— for "Zahl", German for "number") representing the number of protons in its nucleus.
 Each distinct atomic number therefore corresponds to a class of atom: these classes are called the chemical elements.
-The chemical elements are what the periodic table classifies and organises.
+The chemical elements are what the periodic table classifies and organizes.
 Hydrogen is the element with atomic number 1; helium, atomic number 2; lithium, atomic number 3; and so on.
 Each of these names can be further abbreviated by a one- or two-letter chemical symbol; those for hydrogen, helium, and lithium are respectively H, He, and Li.
 Neutrons do not affect the atom's chemical identity, but do affect its weight.
 Atoms with the same number of protons but different numbers of neutrons are called isotopes of the same chemical element.
 Naturally occurring elements usually occur as mixes of different isotopes; since each isotope usually occurs with a characteristic abundance, naturally occurring elements have well-defined atomic weights, defined as the average mass of a naturally occurring atom of that element.

+All elements have multiple isotopes, variants with the same number of protons but different numbers of neutrons.
+For example, carbon has three naturally occurring isotopes: all of its atoms have six protons and most have six neutrons as well, but about one per cent have seven neutrons, and a very small fraction have eight neutrons.
+Isotopes are never separated in the periodic table; they are always grouped together under a single element.
+When atomic mass is shown, it is usually the weighted average of naturally occurring isotopes; but if no isotopes occur naturally in significant quantities, the mass of the most stable isotope usually appears, often in parentheses.